psychemedia/eurydice-resources/resources/__inquest.md

 With the ship being a training ship, it was initially assumed that the majority of the men, officers aside, would be unmarried.
 Along with the crew and several men making passage back to England from service overseas, several prisoners had also been aboard, one of whom was believed to have been held in chains.

-This first report includes the statement Cuddiford made to the Admiralty authorities, as well as a direct report of the inquest.
+This first report includes the statement Cuddeford made to the Admiralty authorities, as well as a direct report of the inquest.

 ```{admonition} OFF THE ISLE OF WIGHT.
 300 OR 400 LIVES LOST. - Thursday, March 28th, 1878